Body Shape Calculator: Complete Guide to Measurements

 The Math Behind It

 Body shape is determined by comparing proportions, not absolute numbers.
-Two women—one with 34-26-36 measurements and another with 40-32-42—could have the same body shape because their ratios are similar.
+Two women with completely different measurements could have the same body shape because their ratios are similar.
+For example, a woman with 34-26-36 measurements and another with 40-32-42 could both have an hourglass shape because their ratios are the same.

 Key Ratios Calculated: